ETIMC/Report/typst/sections/Sprint 1.typ

   [9], [Low latency], [There should be no perceivable latency from when a user interacts with a Controller to when a sound is produced.], [10], [Interactive sensors], [Controllers should have sensors for the user to interact with.]
   ),
-  caption: [Technical requirements]
+  caption: [Technical requirements.],
+  placement: top
 ) <table:technicalRequirements>

-== Hardware experimentation and exploration
+== Hardware Experimentation and Exploration

 === MCU
 Two MCU families were evaluated for both the Controllers and the Host (Requirement 1, @table:technicalRequirements): the Raspberry Pi Pico series and the Arduino Uno series @raspberry_pi_ltd_buy_2025 @arduino_arduino_2025.
 Both offered WiFi–capable models and provided sufficient General-Purpose Input/Output (GPIO) pins to accommodate the project’s sensors and actuators (buttons, potentiometers, NFC reader, and display).
-The Arduino platform presented advantages in terms of prior team familiarity, extensive library support, a well-­established first-party Integrated Development Environment (IDE) and proof of MIDI compatibility @chen_humming_2019.
+The Arduino platform presented advantages in terms of prior team familiarity, extensive library support, a well-­established first-party IDE and proof of MIDI compatibility @chen_humming_2019.
 However, its WiFi–enabled variants carry a significant price premium, often costing more than double that of comparable Raspberry Pi Pico series boards @raspberrypidk_raspberry_nodate @ardustoredk_arduino_nodate.

 In contrast, the Raspberry Pi Pico series combines very low unit cost with robust performance and library support for both WiFi and MIDI functionality.
 Although the Pico lacks some of the Arduino series’ out-of-the-box shield compatibility and IDE simplicity, its community offers both free documentation, tutorials, and many well-made third-party libraries.
 This balance of affordability, sufficient processing capacity, and ecosystem support aligned closely with the cost-accessibility requirement (Requirement 5, @table:usabilityRequirements).
 It was also noted that the Pico series' GPIO pins could output a maximum of 3.3V.
 This was deemed not being a problem, but was important when choosing other components for the Controllers and Host.

 Ultimately, the Raspberry Pi Pico series was selected.
 The more powerful Raspberry Pico 2 W (Pico 2) was assigned to the Host, where heavier computation would be done, and the original Raspberry Pi Pico W (Pico 1) was chosen for the Controllers to minimize per-unit expense.
 This configuration preserved overall system performance and flexibility, while ensuring the final devices remained inexpensive.

 ==== CircuitPython
 While exploring the Raspberry Pi Pico ecosystem the CircuitPython programming language @adafruit_circuitpython_nodate was discovered.
 CircuitPython was based on Python and promised simplicity, quick prototyping and "strong hardware support" @schroeder_what_2024.
 Furthermore, CircuitPython's creator, Adafruit, had already created many packages and libraries for everything from interfacing with displays to Bluetooth connectivity, including packages for working with WiFi @noauthor_adafruit_2025 and MIDI @walters_adafruit_2025.

-While testing, a Pico 2 was successfully programmed to act as a Host, hosting a WiFi hotspot using the WiFi library.
-Likewise, a Pico 1 was successfully configured to act as a Controller, connecting to the Pico 2's hotspot, where they successfully exchanged simple HTTP messages wirelessly.
+A Pico 2 was designated to be a Host, and was successfully programmed to host a WiFi hotspot using the WiFi library.
+Likewise, a Pico 1 was designated as a Controller, and was successfully configured to connect to the Host's hotspot, where they successfully exchanged simple HTTP messages wirelessly using Transmission Control Protocol (TCP).
 For experimentation purposes, using the MIDI library, the Host was successfully configured to act as a MIDI interface, sending notes on multiple channels to an instance of Live running on a USB-connected laptop.

 The primary drawback of CircuitPython was the limitation of only a single central processing unit core being available on the Pico @mlewus_multicore_2021, raising concerns about multitasking performance as the Host would need to manage multiple Controllers and a computer concurrently.
 Fortunately, the discovery of the _asyncio_ library addressed this limitation @halbert_cooperative_2022 by providing a cooperative multitasking framework, where functions explicitly yield control and later resume after a specified interval, making sure functions do not block each other.

 === Display <sprint1display>
 To address the technical requirement (Requirement 6, @table:technicalRequirements) stating the product should incorporate a display, it was researched which would be the best fit.
 The selected component was the Pico Display Pack 2.0 @pimoroni_pico_2025, which is based on the ST7789 display driver and uses the Serial Peripheral Interface (SPI) protocol for communication.
 This particular display was chosen for its natural compatibility with the Pico series and their 3.3V power output, its compact physical dimensions, and cost-effectiveness, thereby supporting the project's goal of maintaining affordability (Requirement 5, @table:usabilityRequirements).

-Initial testing was carried out using example code provided by Adafruit @adafruit_circuitpython_2025.
-The code was successfully loaded onto a Pico 2 and produced a "Hello World" output on the display (@fig:helloworlddisplay).

 #figure(
   image("../images/sprint 1/hello-world-display.jpeg", height: 20%),
-  caption: [Initial Display Test],
+  caption: [Initial display test.],
+  placement: bottom
 ) <fig:helloworlddisplay>

+Initial testing was carried out using example code provided by Adafruit @adafruit_circuitpython_2025.
+The code was successfully loaded onto a Pico 2 and produced a "Hello World" output on the display (@fig:helloworlddisplay).

-As the display was originally intended to be mounted directly on top of the Pico, further testing was performed to determine the minimum set of pins required for full display functionality while ignoring the display's integrated buttons and LED.
+As the display was originally intended to be mounted directly on top of the Pico, further testing was performed to determine the minimum set of pins required for full display functionality while ignoring the display's integrated buttons and Light Emitting Diode (LED).
 This process was complicated by the absence of a formal datasheet for the display since only a schematic was available @pimoroni_pico_2025, but was ultimately successful.

 === NFC Reader <sprint1nfc>
 Compatible with the Pico's 3.3V power output, the _Parallax RFID Reader_ @parallaxcom_rfid_2024 and _RFID RC522 Module_ @arduinotechdk_rfid_2025 were considered for implementing NFC functionality (Requirement 5, @table:technicalRequirements).
 After brief testing and evaluation, the RC522 was chosen.